 What Can I Use Instead of Cream of Tartar in Playdough?

 Cream of tartar helps the dough stand together, resist sticking, and form a smooth texture.
-There are a few things that can be substitute for cream of tartar in playdough recipe.
+There are a few things that can be substituted for cream of tartar in the homemade play dough recipe.

 Lemon juice is a good option because it has the same acidity.

 Baking soda is another great additive because it’s acting as a leavening agent.

 Vinegar also works well in playdough, and corn starch can be used as a thickening agent.

 How to Store Homemade Playdough without Cream Of Tartar?